socketry/async-safe/readme.md

 ## Motivation

 Ruby's fiber-based concurrency (via `async`) requires careful attention to object ownership.
-This gem helps you catch violations of the single-owner model during development, before they cause production issues.
+This gem helps you catch violations of the single-owner model in your test suite, preventing concurrency bugs from reaching production.

+Enable it in your tests to get immediate feedback when objects are incorrectly shared across fibers.

 ## Usage